brodriguez8774/django-expanded-test-cases/docs/source/test_cases/integration_test_case.rst

 .. note::

-    This assertion is the base assertion for two others assertions that are much more explicit.
+    This assertion is the base for two others assertions that are much more explicit.
     :ref:`assertGetResponse() <assertGetResponse>` and
     :ref:`assertPostResponse() <assertPostResponse>`.